Founder, Artistic and Musical Director, Vocalist, Guitarist

-After studying Slavic Languages and Literature at the Universities of Michigan and Chicago, Lori devoted herself to restoring the “joy of klez” to the Chicago Jewish community by founding the Maxwell Street Klezmer Band in 1983.
+Lori has devoted herself to restoring the “joy of klez” to the Chicago Jewish community by founding the Maxwell Street Klezmer Band in 1983.
 Under the auspices of the Klezmer Music Foundation, Lori founded the Junior Klezmer Orchestra in 1994, mentoring young people in klezmer music and Yiddish songs.
-She also founded the Salaam-Shalom Music Project (2001), an interfaith orchestra combining members of Maxwell Street and members of the Chicago Muslim musical community, as well as several congregational klezmer bands.
-Lori is also a freelance Cantorial Soloist, and served as the Hazzanit of the Jewish Reconstructionist Congregation (Evanston) from 1987-1997.
+She also founded the Salaam-Shalom Music Project (an interfaith orchestra combining members of Maxwell Street and members of the Chicago Muslim musical community), as well as several congregational klezmer bands.
+A graduate of the University of Michigan, Lori is also a freelance Cantorial Soloist.

 Alex was born in Minsk, USSR in a musical family where his grandfather taught him Jewish folk music.
 Alex received his Master’s Degree from the Conservatory of Minsk, and, when drafted into the Red Army, conducted a military orchestra.
 After immigrating to America in 1990, Alex studied with Albert Igolnikov of the Chicago Symphony Orchestra.
 He then joined Maxwell Street Klezmer Band and soon became its violinist, Musical Director, and arranger.